jvanstraten/fletcher_streams/README.md

    source from sending additional transfers.
 This corresponds to asserting `ready` low.

- - *OpenTide River* - a bundle of OpenTide streams used to transfer primitive or logical data from one source to one sink.
+ - *Tydi River* - a bundle of Tydi streams used to transfer primitive or logical data from one source to one sink.
 Note that while all data streams flow from the source to the sink, control streams may exist that flow in the opposite direction.

+   TODO (johanpel): in paper called a "logical stream" but we should keep
+                    river and explain it to be a "logical stream".

- - *Streamlet* - a component that operates on one or more OpenTide streams or rivers.
+ - *Streamlet* - a component that operates on one or more Tydi streams or rivers.

 Physical layer specification
 ----------------------------

+TODO (johanpel):  we could consider to use the top-down approach of paper;
+                  start with types then show physical.
+I personally don't care for the specification, it can be either way.

 The physical layer describes the timing and representation of arbitrary data transferred from a data source to a data sink through a group of signals known